Odise Roshi: 1. FC Köln

-At the end of the 2010–11 season, there was speculation surrounding Roshi that Belgian club Anderlecht, as well as German club 1.
-FC Köln, were interested in signing the Albanian.
 On 19 May 2011, Roshi completed a transfer to Köln as a free agent by penning a four-year contract.
-Köln director Volker Finke stated that Roshi was a "highly talented" player with a promising future as an attacking midfielder.

 Roshi made his Bundesliga debut for Köln on 6 August 2011 against VfL Wolfsburg coming on as a substitute in the 83rd minute for Kevin Pezzoni with choice of coach Stale Solbakken to raise attack force.
-Roshi scored his first goal for Köln on 5 February 2012 only 99 seconds after coming on the pitch in the 72nd minute and his goal resulted to be decisive as Köln took 1–0 victory over 1.
-FC Kaiserslautern.
-Also with this victory, Köln ended its three-game losing streak and it was Köln's first victory over Kaiserslautern in over 22 years.
 Roshi assisted the Milivoje Novaković's goal against 1.
 FC Nürnberg two weeks later in 2–1 loss.
 Roshi managed to play 3 games as a starter and concluded the season with 20 overall appearances, scoring 1 goal and 1 assist.

 FSV Frankfurt

 On 6 August 2012, it was announced that the 21-year-old winger would be joining FSV Frankfurt on a one-year loan.
 Fellow Albanian Edmond Kapllani had joined the club a month earlier.
 Uwe Stöver, the sports director of FSV Frankfurt, stated that Roshi had demonstrated his qualities in the previous season in the Bundesliga for Köln and he was convinced that Roshi's addition would boost the offensive play of Frankfurt.

 Roshi assisted a goal against Erzgebirge Aue in the third game of the 2012–13 season.
 On 21 September 2012, Roshi scored his first goal for Frankfurt against FC St. Pauli.
 He scored from outside the far corner of the box.
 On 27 April 2013, he scored Frankfurt's second goal against Dynamo Dresden in the 84th minute, 10 minutes after coming on as a substitute in a 3–1 victory.

 On 4 April 2014, in the absence of his compatriot teammate Kapllani due to an injury, Roshi played up front and scored in the 61st minute in a 2–1 loss against VfR Aalen.
 As a result of that goal, Roshi was included in the 2.
 Bundesliga team of the week.

 After suffering from some muscular problems, on 8 February 2015, Roshi returned and scored in the match against 1.
 FC Nürnberg.
 He started up front alongside Mohamed Amine Aoudia and scored the opening goal in a 2–1 victory.
 Roshi scored again in the next fixture against Red Bull Leipzig on 15 February 2015 to earn his side a 1–0 away victory.